swiftlang/swift-evolution/proposals/0097-negative-attributes.md

 ## Impact on Existing Code

 This proposal requires migration support to rename keywords that use the old convention to adopt the new convention.
-This is a simple substitution that should limit effect on code.
+This is a simple substitution with limited impact on existing code.

 ## Alternatives Considered

 The core team may consider exceptions for terms of art.
 For example, "no return" indicates "there is no return from this function", as in the "point of no return".